mnmonherdene1234/mongolian-to-ipa/README.md

 # Mongolian to IPA
-This project remains incomplete and is not suitable for production use.
+The translation of Mongolian to the International Phonetic Alphabet (IPA) is still a work in progress and is not yet ready for production use.
+Currently, the accuracy stands at 52%.

 ## Install
 ```bash